GSA/piv-guides/Template-2.md

   > This section could also be called **_Preconditions_** or **_Required Hardware and Software_**.

-  This section will be a bullet list explaining assumption(s) or other needed precondition(s) before the user can begin to follow the steps outlined in the new guide.
+  This section will be a bullet list explaining assumption(s) or other needed precondition(s), including required hardware and software, that must be met before the user can begin the procedures in the new guide.

 ## Before You Get Started